$10,000 IN AWARDS—THE 2006 “HUMIES”—FOR

 numbers, if applicable);

-(8) a statement either that
+(8) a

-“any prize money, if any, is to be divided equally among the co-authors” OR a
+statement either that “any prize money, if any, is to be divided equally among

-specific percentage breakdown as to how the prize money, if any, is to be
+the co-authors” OR a specific percentage breakdown as to how the prize money,

-divided among the co-authors; and
+if any, is to be divided among the co-authors; and

-(9) a statement stating why
+(9) a

-the judges should consider the entry as “best” in comparison to other entries
+statement stating why the judges should consider the entry as “best” in

-that may also be “human-competitive.”
+comparison to other entries that may also be “human-competitive.”

 The PDF file(s) are to contain the paper(s).
 The preferred method is that you send a separate PDF file for each of your paper(s) relating to your entry.
 Both the text file and the PDF file(s) for each entry will be permanently posted on a web page shortly after the deadline date for entries (for use by the judges and anyone interested) and will remain posted on the web as a permanent record of the competition.
 If your paper is available on your publisher’s web site and your publisher specifically requires that your published paper may only appear only on your own personal page, the second choice is that you send link(s) to a separate web page on your web site containing link(s) to the PDF file(s) of the paper(s) that constitute your entry.
 This separate web page is to contain nothing else, so the interested parties may quickly locate your paper(s).
 If you use this second-choice option, you must also supply a link to a permanent web site maintained by your publisher where your specific paper may be viewed or purchased (that is, not a link merely to the publisher’s home page, but a link to your specific paper on the publisher’s site).

-The judging committee will review all
+The judging committee will

-entries and identify a short list approximately 8–10 finalists for presentation at the 2006 Genetic and Evolutionary
+8–10 finalists for presentation at the 2006 Genetic and Evolutionary

 Computation (GECCO) conference to be held in